List of Mahdi claimants: Hassan II of Alamut

 In the late eleventh century, as the Fatimid dynasty relinquished any supranatural claims or interest in millenarianism, the Isma'ilis suffered another split.
 The head of the Fatimid army (Al-Afdal), sidelined the son designated heir (Abu Mansur Nizar) of the deceased caliph for a more compliant son-in-law.
 A revolt led by Nizar was crushed, but in Iran the commander of Isma'ili forces, Hasan-i-Sabbah, broke from the Fatimids in Cairo and commenced a reign of terror against both leaders of the Sunni Abbasids and the Fatimid court in Cairo from his citadel in Alamut.

-In the middle of Ramadan in 559 AH (1164 CE), a successor of Hasan-i-Sabbah, Hassan II gathered his followersand announced to "jinn, men and angels" that the Hidden Imam had freed them "from the burden of the rules of Holy Law".
+In the middle of Ramadan in 559 AH (1164 CE), a successor of Hasan-i-Sabbah, Hassan II gathered his followers and announced to "jinn, men and angels" that the Hidden Imam had freed them "from the burden of the rules of Holy Law".
 With that, the assembled took part in a ritual violation of Sharia, a banquet with wine, in violation of the Ramadan fast, with their backs turned towards Medina.
 Hassan II explained that he had abrogated the exoteric practice of Sharia and stressed on the esoteric (batini) side of the laws.
 And "while outwardly he was known as the grandson of Buzurgumid", in his esoteric reality, Hasan claimed "he was the Imam of the Time" (the last Imam of Shia Islam).
 Observance of Islamic rites was punishable by the utmost severity.
 Resistance was nonetheless deep, and Hasan was stabbed to death by his own brother-in-law.
 Islamic law was reintroduced after the death of his son.

 Ibn Tumart

 In Sunni Morocco, Muhammad ibn Abdullah ibn Tumart (c.
 1078/1080 – c.
 1130), sought to reform Almoravid decadence in the early 12th century.
 Rejected in Marrakech and other cities, he turned to his Masmuda tribe in the Atlas Mountains for support.
 Because of their emphasis on the unity of God, his followers were known as al-Muwahhidun ('Unitarians', in English; Almohads in the corrupted form).
 Ibn Tumart rejected all other Islamic legal schools, and saw in the lax morality of the ruling Almorvid dynasty signs of that The Hour of Judgement was nigh.

 Although declared mahdi by his followers in 1121 CE, and calling himself imam and masum (literally in Arabic: innocent or free of sin), Ibn Tumart consulted with a council of ten of his oldest disciples, and conform traditional Berber representative government, later added an assembly of fifty tribal leaders.
 The Almohad rebellion began in 1125 with attacks on Moroccan cities, including Sus and Marrakech.

-His failure to capture Marrakech in 1130 "undermined his messianic pretentions to invulnerability", andhe died shortly after designated Abd al-Mu'min his successor with the title of Caliph.
+His failure to capture Marrakech in 1130 "undermined his messianic pretentions to invulnerability", and he died shortly after he designated Abd al-Mu'min his successor with the title of Caliph.
 Abd al-Mu'min claimed universal leadership in Islam – and placed members of his own family in power, converting the system into a traditional sultanate.

 Fourteenth century

+Musa

+Öljaitü had executed a Kurdish man named Musa who claimed to be the Mahdi of Shia Muslims.